pipekit/argo-workflows-ci-example/README.md

         value: "/CI"
 ```

-You can of course adjust other paramaters as you see fit, and keep running the workflows to experiment.
+You can of course adjust other parameters as you see fit, and keep running the workflows to experiment.
 You may need to change the final-application deployment.

 # Deleting the cluster
 ```